 Nassau Community College Public Safety Emergency contact number: 711 from a campus telephone.
 From a cell phone 516-572-7111.

 Nassau County Police Department Third Precinct: 516-573-6300

 In the event that a serious crime occurs on campus that may impact the safety of the College community, Public Safety will issue a Public Safety alert via e-mail and signs will be posted at the entrances to all buildings.
 This is to ensure that members of the College community are aware that a situation occurred and to enable them to take appropriate actions to protect themselves.
-Where a reported threat is of an immediate nature, Public Safety will send alerts out via N.Y.
-Alert or Campus Rave systems.
+Where a reported threat is of an immediate nature, Public Safety will send alerts out via NCC Alert through the Campus Rave system.

 The College Public Safety Department is here to assist you.
 It is a responsibility that is taken very seriously by all members of the Department.

 The Director of Public Safety regularly publishes information concerning good safety habits and procedures, displays seasonably appropriate safety and public service posters throughout the campus and provides information describing Public Safety Services in the Student Orientation Survival Manual.
 In addition, the Director regularly provides information to the Vignette (the College newspaper) regarding safety policies and procedures, individual responsibilities, and items of current concern on campus.